 Download the resource pdf here:

-During the 1947 partition, amongst the many artists who moved to the Islamic state of East Pakistan (now Bangladesh), Zainul Abedin (1914–1976) was already famous in undivided Bengal for his artistry.
+During the 1947 Partition, among the many artists who moved to the Islamic state of East Pakistan (now Bangladesh), Zainul Abedin (1914–1976) was already famous in undivided Bengal for his artistry.
 Abedin’s series on the appalling Bengal famine of 1943 brought him accolade and established him as a folk artist.
-He was one of the pioneers amongst Bangladeshi artists who coalesced art movements and national movements in East Pakistan.
-He stressed the importance of reverting to the grassroots, to the folk-tradition so as to exalt the indigenous, native Bengali culture amidst an authoritarian regime.
+He was one of the pioneers among Bangladeshi artists who coalesced art movements and national movements in East Pakistan.
+He stressed the importance of reverting to the folk traditions at the grassroots level so as to exalt the indigenous, native Bengali culture amid an authoritarian regime.
 The simplistic forms, rustic earthy colour palette and ornamental lines of folk art that he used for his famine series remain at the core of his paintings on the Liberation War.
 Since the Language Movement of 1952–1971, he led the artistic endeavours of resisting the oppressors, inciting young artists to create posters, banners, sculptures and the like.
 During the military curfew, he often joined the common people in barricading the city against the West Pakistani force; moreover, he opened his house to many dissenting artists and intellectuals for shelter during the fateful night of 25 March.[ii]
 The War gave him further fuel to practice figurative art form, to focus on indigenism and to portray on canvas the people being oppressed and uprooted as well as the people emerging victorious.
-Abedin’s painting titled ‘Muktijudhdho’ (Liberation War) uses the jagged, dark lines of his famine series.
+Abedin’s painting titled Muktijudhdho (Liberation War) uses the jagged, dark lines of his famine series.
 Using an earthy palette of brown and grey, he paints the clustered figures of the Liberation warriors holding rifles and moving forward.

 French art critic Gerard Xuriguers justifiably remarks about Ahmed’s oeuvre: